 3. Another coat of joint compound & add dirt.

-After the first coat of joint compound was dry to the touch (about an hour), I did a second layer of joint compound going the opposite direction – horizontal.
+After the base layer of the joint compound was dry to the touch (about an hour), I did a second layer of the joint compound going the opposite direction – horizontally.

 As that was drying, I brushed on dry dirt from the yard.